nickpolizogopoulos/product-list-offer/README.md

 Launch the project [[ Here ]](https://product-offer-to-pdf.web.app/).

-It is an Angular 18 application that dynamically renders content in Greek, English, Spanish, French and Italian based on the user's selection.
-The language can be changed from the nav bar button.
+It is an Angular 19 Application that dynamically renders content in Greek, English, Spanish, French, Italian, Russian and Korean languages based on the user's selection from the nav bar button.

-## Advanced Development
+## Signals & Zoneless Angular Development
-With Angular Signals, the app offers dynamic updates for form data and interactive elements.
+With Angular Signals enabling dynamic updates for form data and interactive elements, and the adoption of Angular Zoneless ensuring improved performance and reduced complexity, the app delivers a highly responsive and efficient user experience.

-## Zoneless Environment
-With the adoption of "Angular Zoneless", the app ensures improved performance and reduced complexity

 ## Angular Material & SASS
 The elegant and flexible Angular Material, combined with SASS, offers a clean and modern design